constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 {'msg': 'transition initialize is being initiated', 'payload': None}
 ```

-To check on the status of the satellite after sending a command
+The following command can be used to check on the state of the satellite

 ```python
 constellation.satellites[0].get_state()